rafal-szypulka/b2m-nodejs/docs/Prometheus-Grafana.md

 - user: admin
 - password: foobar

 Verify the prometheus datasource configuration in Grafana.
-If it was not already configured, [create](http://docs.grafana.org/features/datasources/prometheus/#adding-the-data-source-to-grafana) a Grafana datasource with this settings:
+If it was not already configured, [create](http://docs.grafana.org/features/datasources/prometheus/#adding-the-data-source-to-grafana) a Grafana datasource with these settings:

 + name: Prometheus
 + type: prometheus